 The process works as follows:

-3. The bank issues a Kapitaleinzahlungsbestaetigung (capital deposit confirmation)
+- The bank issues a Kapitaleinzahlungsbestätigung (capital deposit confirmation)

 Banks charge CHF 200-500 for capital deposit accounts.
 The entire process adds 1-3 weeks to the company formation timeline, depending on the bank’s processing speed.

-2. High-risk jurisdiction — nationals of FATF-listed jurisdictions face automatic enhanced due diligence, and some banks apply blanket exclusions
+- High-risk jurisdiction — nationals of FATF-listed jurisdictions (currently including Iran, Myanmar, North Korea, and countries under enhanced monitoring) face automatic enhanced due diligence.
+Some banks apply blanket exclusions for certain nationalities.

-3. Complex or opaque corporate structures — multi-layered holdings with no clear commercial rationale
+- Complex or opaque corporate structures — multi-layered holdings with no clear commercial rationale.
+If the bank cannot determine the ultimate beneficial owner within a reasonable effort, the application is declined.

-4. Tax compliance concerns — inability to provide a tax identification number or evidence of tax residency
+- Tax compliance concerns — inability to provide a tax identification number, evidence of tax residency, or a plausible explanation for needing a Swiss account.

-5. Sanctioned persons or entities — Swiss banks screen against EU, US, and UN sanctions lists
+- Sanctioned persons or entities — Swiss banks screen against EU, US (OFAC), and UN sanctions lists.
+Any match — even a partial name match — triggers a review or automatic rejection.

-6. Reputational risk — involvement in politically exposed activities, contentious industries, or adverse media
+- Reputational risk — involvement in politically exposed activities (PEPs), contentious industries (arms, gambling, adult content), or adverse media coverage.

-If your application is rejected, Morgan Hartley Consulting can review the reasons, suggest alternative banks, and help strengthen your documentation for a second application.
+A rejection by one bank does not prevent you from applying elsewhere.
+Each bank sets its own risk appetite.
+Morgan Hartley Consulting can review the rejection reasons, suggest alternative banks better suited to your profile, and help strengthen your documentation for a second application.

 Work With Morgan Hartley Consulting on Your Swiss Bank Account

-Morgan Hartley Consulting (Morgan Hartley Consulting) has been assisting foreign entrepreneurs and companies with Swiss bank account opening since 2007.
+Morgan Hartley Consulting has been assisting foreign entrepreneurs and companies with Swiss bank account opening since 2007.
 We maintain working relationships with over 20 Swiss banks and can match your specific profile to the most suitable institution.

 Our banking introduction service includes: